leestott/DSGithooks/readme.md

 For every .ipynb file staged to be committed, pre-commit generates corresponding .py and .html files in the scripts and html directories respectively.

-.py files makes code reviews easier, since the .r files only contain code (excludes markdown comments and json associated with jupyter notebooks)
+.py files makes code reviews easier, since the .py files only contain code (excludes markdown comments and json associated with jupyter notebooks)

 .html files make sharing notebooks easier, since one can open .html files in a browser, rather than having to start the jupyter server to view the latest content in a notebook

 ### Configuring Git Hooks